grace-of-wrath/python-challenge/README.md

                 -------------------------

         Note:
+            I referenced the webpage https://www.pythontutorial.net/python-basics/python-write-text-file/ to learn how to write to a text file.
+            This website showed me I could set my print statements to strings and store them in a list so I could reduce the lines of code needed to write to .txt, as I did in PyBank/main.py.
-            Line 37 of PyPoll/main.py was written with assistance from ChatGPT.
+            Additionally, line 37 of PyPoll/main.py was written with assistance from ChatGPT.
 I was stuck on iterating through the dictionary and had ChatGPT explain the correct syntax.
 Line 37 and 38 included here for reference: for candidate, votes in candidates.items():
                         print(f"{candidate}: {round(((votes / total_votes) * 100),3)}% ({votes})")